ComposableFi/composable/docs/docs/ecosystem/the-composable-team.md

 Joe possesses extensive experience in both the crypto and traditional finance (TradFi) sectors, having contributed to the Bitcoin network as an independent node operator in 2011 and working with top hedge funds where he was focused on statistical arbitrage between international ETFs.
 Joe worked with leading crypto funds like FalconX and CMS Holdings, managing relationships and strategic partnerships with trading partners and liquidity providers.
 At Composable, Joe focuses on tokenomics, driving strategic direction and goals, and crafting plans to achieve business objectives.
 [Twitter](https://twitter.com/__Swurve__)

-## Joon Whang | Frontend Lead

-Joon is a seasoned Frontend software engineer with a background primarily focused in the Cosmos ecosystem.
-He began his blockchain career at Cosmostation, where he gained hands-on experience in Cosmos by re-writing Mintscan.
-Subsequently, he moved on to LayerTwo and other prominent companies such as Osmosis and Tendermint.
-At Composable, Joon currently serves as the Lead Frontend engineer, responsible for all user-facing products.
-[Twitter](https://twitter.com/cosmonaut_joon)

 ## Kostya Kastsevich | Parachain Lead

 After graduating from UC Berkeley, Kostya worked on analyzing financial data and supporting storage infrastructure for various IT companies.
 In 2020, he joined a blockchain startup, where he developed both the front-end and back-end of a Web 3 application.
 Later on, Kostya shifted his focus to Substrate and Rust.
 Currently, Kostya is responsible for overseeing the technical aspects and delivery of innovative solutions on Composable's parachains, Picasso and Composable.